 Do you know the difference between contingency reserves and operating funds?

 In Page County, the Commonwealth of Virginia requires that all real estate licensees manage escrow funds in a particular manner.
 Most importantly the Commonwealth requires that escrow funds are properly accounted for at all times.
 In additional all escrow funds must be kept separate from operating funds.
-The biggest portion of our escrow funds are tenant security deposits, but also hold deposits for buyers (and sometimes sellers) as we'll as contingency reserve funds for property owners.
+The biggest portion of our escrow funds are tenant security deposits, but also hold deposits for purchasers (and sometimes sellers) as we'll as contingency reserve funds for real estate investors.

 Contingency reserve is a special type of escrow.

-A contingency reserve account is money that is held in savings to pay for maintenance and other incidentals that occur during rental management.
+A contingency reserve account is money that is held in escrow to pay for repairs and other incidentals that occur during rental management.
 Although the money is in our escrow account, the money belongs to the landlord.
 When the property management ends, that money is promptly returned to the landlord.

 When a repair bill arises we use money in the contingency reserve account to pay that bill.
 When bills are paid in this manner the account is depleted.
 When the account is missing funds, at the end of the month when new rents are paid, Nesbitt Realty replenishes the count with money withheld from this rent.
 As property managers, Nesbitt Realty prepares a statement each month to show if/when money is depleted and how/when money is replenished into the contingency reserve account.